March 23, 2022

 We hiked through patches of ice and snow over the top of Mica Mountain, and it was amazing to watch Cricket stomp right through them while I moaned, groaned, and screeched as I busted my ass more than once.
 Cricket lives in Montana and is pretty comfortable in snow and ice; at least, that is what I told myself as she forged ahead.

 We stopped about an hour later for lunch in a small flat open area on the side of the mountain.
 My new favorite snack was an Onion Soup Dip recipe from backcountryfoodie.com.
 I mixed onion soup mix and sour cream powder with some packs of Mayonnaise and then broke up pita chips, mixed it all up, and ate it with a spoon.
 Yum!
 In this heat, the salt and carbs kept my energy levels up.

 As we continued on into the afternoon, the water became a topic of discussion.
 There was a tank further on, but it looked questionable.
 I had hiked this section in 2019 and told Cricket we would come to a good creek about a mile further down, and fortunately, my memory was still partially intact.
 We arrived to very good water that was not listed in the App (Farout) that we were using.

 A couple of other hikers were getting water also, and Cricket went over to chat with them while I moved further down to filter water.
-I always say hello, but don’t usually feel the desire to chit-chat, which is probably one of the reasons I enjoy backpacking.
-Fortunately, Cricket was with me, so if I needed any hiker information, she would let me know.
+I always say hello, but I don’t usually feel the desire to chit-chat, which is probably one of the reasons I enjoy backpacking.
+Fortunately, Cricket was with me, so she would let me know if I needed any hiker information.

 Cricket was very social and went down the standard list of questions with every person we met – Where do you live?
 What is your name?
 Where are you from?
 There were many more questions, but I was usually long gone before she had finished chatting.
 I would get the lowdown once we met again.